Identify the A-B-C Pattern

 - The adults can express what is happening with clarity, so all managers, including the families, have the facts and all can visualize what is happening.

-- I believe it takes practice to be able to clearly fill out the A-B-C pattern, especially when situations are complex, so I created this exercise sheet called Identifying Antecedents and Consequences.
-Identifying A-B-C PDF.
+- In leading people through this protocol, I have found practice helps people to fill out the A-B-C pattern, especially when situations are complex, so I created this exercise sheet called Identifying Antecedents and Consequences that you can use if you like.
+Identifying A-B-C PDF

-If you lead others through this example of Kurt, I will let you draw your conclusions from the thoughts they contribute.
+If you have the opportunity to lead others through this example of Kurt, I will let you draw your conclusions from the thoughts they contribute.
+I have found this to be a worthy experience in understanding the protocol and why it begins this way.

 Now we can look at the menu of choices.